How-tos & Tutorials

 Customer Relationship Management (CRM) apps

-Software that allows you to build an audience, track how customers interact with your project, or nurture the relationship through points of contact represents a CRM.
+Software that connects you with customers, and allows you to build an audience, track how customers interact with your project, or nurture the relationship through points of contact represents a CRM.
 And a CRM calls for a WYSIWYG that can streamline the CRM experience.
 It should be easy to create content and export it.
 Lightweight WYSIWYGs that are easy to customize excel in a CRM project.

 Learning Management Systems (LMS)

 What’s important in an LMS is the interaction between the teacher and the learner.
 A WYSIWYG in an LMS must allow for easy communication between the two.
 It must provide:

 - Ease of collaboration

 - Communication and feedback through comments

 - Integration with other communication pathways such as discussion boards and email

 The WYSIWYG editor must be feature-rich, and easy to use for teachers, course creators, subject matter experts and administrators who don’t have the time or skill to code from scratch.